RavenCunanan/RavenCunanan/README.md

 **Awards and Certifications**

 Recognized for academic excellence as a Dean's Honor List recipient at California State University Sacramento.
-Additionally, I completed IBM's Applied Software Engineering Fundamentals Specialization on Coursera, further enriching my knowledge base.
+Additionally, I completed IBM's Applied Software Engineering Fundamentals Specialization on Coursera.

 I am enthusiastic about contributing my skills and knowledge to innovative software engineering projects and eager to explore new opportunities in the field.